kiwicom/orbit-swiftui/README.md

 ## Contributing

-Feel free to create bug and feature requests via Issues tab.
+Feel free to create bug reports and feature requests via the Issues tab.

 If you want to directly contribute by fixing a bug or implementing a feature or enhancement, you are welcome to do so.
 Pull request review has following priorities to check: